Louis Cukela: After World War I

 From June 1933 to January 1934, Cukela served as a company commander with the Civilian Conservation Corps.
 His last years in the Marine Corps were spent at Norfolk, where he served as the post quartermaster.
 Retired as a major on June 30, 1940, he was recalled to active duty on July 30, of the same year.

+During World War II the major served at Norfolk and Philadelphia.

 Retirement and death

-During World War II the major served at Norfolk and Philadelphia.
-He finally returned to the inactive retired list on May 17, 1946.
+Cukela finally returned to the inactive retired list on May 17, 1946.
 Cukela served a few days less than 32 years of active duty in the army and Marines.

-On March 19, 1956, Cukela died at the U.S. Naval Hospital, Bethesda, Maryland.
+On March 19, 1956, he died at the U.S. Naval Hospital, Bethesda, Maryland.
 Following services at St. Jane Frances de Chantel Church, Bethesda, he was buried at Arlington National Cemetery.